dreadflopp/dreads_modlist_patches/README.md

 Follow the standard cleaning procedures to clean Update.esm, followed by Dawnguard.esm.
 Once Dawnguard is cleaned, complete the manual cleaning below:

-1. Run xEdit from MO.
+1. Run SSEEdit from MO2.
 1. At the prompt, double-click on Dawnguard.esm.
 1. Once loaded, type in 00016BCF in the FormID field (above the mod list) and hit **Enter/Return**.
 1. In the right pane, find the **XEZN - Encounter Zone** record.